Rajiv-jha/ECommerce-NPM/README.md

 - `<tag>` is the docker tag for the container version to run
 - `<app_name>` is the name to register for the application

+Note: The run.sh script will get controller host/port and analytics/events-service configuration from env.sh in the root of this project.
+These values will be injected into the running containers via environment variables.

 Starting the Machine Agent and Analytics Agent
 ----------------------------------------------